“If you can sit with your pain, listen to your pain and respect your pain—in time you will move through your pain.”

 I have a dedicated sketchbook where I delve into my emotional discomfort through intuitive drawing.
-When needed, I create an intuitive "pain drawing" and spend a month (or more) "respecting" my drawing until it reveals its story to me.
-This way of processing emotional pain is patient, reverent and it brings about deep change.
+When needed, I create an intuitive "pain drawing" and spend a month (or more) "respecting" my drawing until it reveals its full story to me.
+This way of processing emotional pain is patient, reverent and it always brings about deep change.

-Below I share a way to "soften" your emotional pain so it will reveal its limiting story to you.
+Below, I share a way to "soften" your emotional pain so it will reveal its limiting story to you.
 This process involves creating an "intuitive pain drawing" and offering regular acceptance to the visual representation of your emotional pain.

-Once the resistance to my emotional pain releases, I gain insights into what is causing my discomfort, and then I know how to make a shift for the better.
+Once the resistance to my emotional pain releases, I gain insights into what is causing my discomfort, and then I know exactly how to make a shift for the better.

 Moving Toward Emotional Discomfort

 This exercise is for those of us who repress emotional pain and need to learn how to listen to its messages.
 Instead of recoiling from your pain, set the courageous intention to get to know this part of yourself.
-Your emotions are trying to tell you something important about how you are seeing your life in a limiting way.
+Your negative emotions are always trying to tell you something important about how you are seeing your life in a limiting way.